-Trade Related Capacity Building -Saudi Arabia Support Al Nahda Foundation in KSA to implement a capacity building to MSME to enhance their ability to market their products.
-2022 Export - Launchpad Uganda Provide support to the Export Launchpad -Uganda project, designed to strengthen the sustainable capacity of SMEs.
-Support to Misr El Kheir Foundation- Egypt Provide support to develop small production facility in rural Egypt to provide employment to women for better income and living standards.
-Trade Related Capacity Building -Saudi Arabia Support Al-Subaie Foundation in KSA to implement a capacity building to MSME to enhance their ability to market their products 2023 Improve the Literacy of Cotton Producers in Cameroon Provide support to improve the literacy of Cotton farmers to strengthen their production, marketing, and income management capacities.
-Support to develop Farasan Island-Saudi Arabis Support a national project to develop impoverished Farasan Island and empower its poor residents.
+Year Project Brief 2020 Republic of - TDFD allocated the Republic of Tajikistan a grant for emergency medical Tajikistan supplies during the COVID-19 crisis.
+2021 AfTIAS 2.0 - Support AfTIAS 2.0 to help address the potential impact of COVID-19 Program pandemic on Arab Countries trade.
+IsDB-ITFC - Support the AfCFTA project in collaboration with IsDB and ITFC.
+AfCFTA Export - Provide support to the Export Launchpad -Bangladesh project, designed to Launchpad strengthen the sustainable capacity of SMEs Bangladesh Trade Related - Support Al Nahda Foundation in KSA to implement a capacity building to Capacity MSME to enhance their ability to market their products.
+Building -Saudi Arabia 2022 Export - Provide support to the Export Launchpad -Uganda project, designed to Launchpad strengthen the sustainable capacity of SMEs.
+Uganda Support to Misr - Provide support to develop small production facility in rural Egypt to El Kheir provide employment to women for better income and living standards.
+Foundation- Egypt Trade Related - Support Al-Subaie Foundation in KSA to implement a capacity building to Capacity MSME to enhance their ability to market their products Building -Saudi Arabia 2023 Improve the - Provide support to improve the literacy of Cotton farmers to strengthen Literacy of their production, marketing, and income management capacities.
+Cotton Producers in Cameroon

+Support to

+develop Farasan

+Island-Saudi

+Arabis

+Support a national project to develop impoverished Farasan Island and empower its poor residents.
 This project will cover multiple of themes such as food security, education, housing, and health